mbrukman/math-contests/README.md

 I am including each problem in a separate file, to make it easy to mix-and-match combinations of problems for student practice sessions.

-_**Disclaimer:** these are my personal solutions, and they have not been reviewed, so be careful relying on them as there might be errors.
-Some of these competitions may have canonical solutions from the publishers of the problems which you may wish to refer to instead if you're looking for verified solutions._
+_**Disclaimer:** these are my personal solutions; they have not been reviewed, so be careful relying on them as there might be errors.
+Some of these competitions have official solutions from the publishers which you may wish to refer to instead if you're looking for verified solutions._

 ## Contests